 If you get attacked by a dog, you will likely be able to recover damages.
 Just like with any other personal injury case, the defendant will be held liable for your injuries.

-Your Birmingham dog bite lawyer will demand that you be compensated for the following:
+Your Birmingham personal injury lawyer will demand that you be compensated for the following:

 - Medical bills

 - Lost wages